FDio/vpp/docs/gettingstarted/developers/building.rst

 There should be no output, or packages showing after each of the above commands.

-Run this to install the dependencies for FD.io VPP.
+Run these commands to install the dependencies for FD.io VPP.
 If it hangs during downloading at any point, you may need to set up :ref:`proxies for this to work <setupproxies>`.

 .. code-block:: console